History of the Gaines House

 The Gaines House was established in 1967 through the combined efforts of the Little Rock Junior League, the Pulaski County Mental Health Association, Arkansas Rehabilitation Services and Altrusa International of Little Rock.

 The Gaines House has served the residential needs of homeless women with mental, physical, or behavioral health disabilities who need a supervised environment while readjusting to community life.
-During that time, more than a thousand women have called the beautiful Charles Thompson-designed house at 17th and Gaines Street in Little Rock their home.
-The caring staff helps them transition from dependency to independent living.
+More than a thousand women have called the beautiful Charles Thompson-designed house at 17th and Gaines Street in Little Rock their home and the caring staff helps them transition from dependency to independent living.

 For over fifty years, Gaines House has enabled homeless women from all 75 counties to successfully complete the psychiatric rehabilitation process and become a productive members of our community.
 The Gaines House is unique in Arkansas, as we offer a homelike setting to homeless women in a historic home, as they work towards a life of independence.

-What also sets The Gaines House apart from other shelters is that our residents do not have a time limit on their stay with us… Many residents have been abandoned from their families.
+Many residents have been abandoned from their families.
+What also sets The Gaines House apart from other shelters is residents do not have a time limit on their stay with us.
 The Gaines House works to restore hope and dignity.

 1702 S. Gaines Street Street, Little Rock, AR 72206